-- 1. Describe the cellular make-up of all living organisms (both single-celled and multi-cellular), explain that cells carry out life functions and undergo cell division during growth and repair in organisms, and that tissues, organs, and organ systems are formed from groups of cells with specialized structures and functions. - 2.
-Identify cell structures and some functions of cell organelles (cell wall, cell membrane, nucleus, cytoplasm, chloroplast, mitochondria, vacuoles); compare plant and animal cells. - 3.
-Describe the process of photosynthesis that takes place in plant cells (the need for light, carbon dioxide, water, and chlorophyll; production of food; and release of oxygen). - 4.
-Describe the process of respiration that takes place in plant and animal cells (the need for oxygen, breaking down of food to produce energy, and release of carbon dioxide).
+- 1. Explain that living things are made of cells that carry out life functions and undergo cell division, and that tissues, organs, and organ systems are formed from groups of cells with specialized structures and functions; identify cell structures and some functions of cell organelles (e.g., cell wall, cell membrane, nucleus, chloroplast, vacuole); compare plant and animal cells. - 2.
+Describe the processes of photosynthesis (the need for light, carbon dioxide, water, and chlorophyll; production of food; and release of oxygen) and cellular respiration (the need for oxygen, breaking down of food to produce energy, and release of carbon dioxide).